 The final prototype assembled.

-The research team, led by principal and architect Christine Dunn, AIA, senior associate Brad Prestbo, Lucca Townsend, and structural engineer Chris O'Hara, took their shade structure design inspiration from Live Oak trees, modeled in a similar fashion to a bundt cake, where branches arch out from a central trunk and rest back down on the ground to create a grand canopy that is wider than it is tall.
+The research team, led by principal and architect Christine Dunn, AIA, senior associate Brad Prestbo, Lucca Townsend, and structural engineer Chris O'Hara, took their shade structure design inspiration from Live Oak trees.
+Modeled in a similar fashion to a bundt cake, the "branches" arch out from a central trunk and rest back down on the ground to create a grand canopy that is wider than it is tall.
 Setting the terra cotta in arch form forces the material into a compressed state, at which its strength is comparable to concrete.
 Beyond structural integrity, terra cotta offers several unique benefits for use: it is more environmentally friendly than concrete, can be set in many forms, and can be glazed to take on any appearance.

 The team at the Architecture Ceramics Assemblies Workshop (ACAW) in Buffalo, NY.

 The prototyping process began at Sasaki and included digital modeling, 3D printing, and CNC cuts of the joining sections for the terra cotta structure.
 Exact shapes and measurements were sent to Boston Valley Terra Cotta, where the pieces were molded and fired ahead of the workshop.
 The prototype was assembled by the team at the University of Buffalo, and will make its way back to Boston this fall.
 Stay tuned for more updates!